Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Alex Rodriguez Becomes the Youngest Player to 300 Home Runs

-Rodriguez was in the second year of his ten-year, $252 million contract with the Texas Rangers, at the time the largest deal in professional sports history.
+Rodriguez was in the third year of his ten-year, $252 million contract with the Texas Rangers, at the time the largest deal in professional sports history.
 The Rangers had signed him expecting a franchise cornerstone.
 They got one of the most productive offensive players alive, but the wins never followed.
 Texas would lose 91 games in 2003, just as they had lost 90 the year before.

 The personal numbers, though, were staggering.
 A-Rod finished the 2003 season with 47 home runs, 124 runs scored, and a .600 slugging percentage, all good enough to earn his first American League MVP award despite playing for a last-place team.